jperalta1989/nofraud_connect/README.md

 I figured matching the plain text in the database column would be better than loading every `Payment` object, then calling `getAdditionalInformation()` on each one of them, etc.

 The `additional_information` column is in plain text JSON format.
-An example value containing a NoFraud decision looks like this:
+An example column value containing a NoFraud decision looks like this:

 ```json
 {